anianand/Algorithm/README.md

 # Algorithm
-Codes related to some popular & standard algorithms
+Codes related to some popular and standard algorithms